Chile

 - next overseas destination and estimated date and time of arrival

-- whether Pilot is carried on vessel
+- whether pilot is carried on vessel

 - date/time and point of exit from CHILREP system (point of exit is the latitude/longitude at which the vessel is leaving the CHILREP area, or the Chilean port the vessel is to arrive)